Preprints

 Subjects: Desert Ecology, Ecology and Evolutionary Biology, Life Sciences, Multivariate Analysis, Population Biology, Statistical Methodology, Statistical Models, Statistics and Probability

-A machine learning approach to estimating the geographical origin of timber
+A probabilistic approach to estimating timber harvest location

 Jakub Michal Truszkowski, Roi Maor, Raquib Bin Yousuf, et al.